mlr-org/mlr3spatial/README.md

 <details>
   <summary>Do I need to use <code>TaskClassifST</code>/<code>TaskRegrST</code> with {mlr3spatial}?</summary>
   <br>
     No, you can use `TaskClassif` and `TaskRegr`.
 However, their `*ST` equivalents will also work.
     When we introduced the `*ST` tasks, we had no support for spatial backends yet and there was a need to store the spatial information somewhere.
 </details>

 <details>
-  <summary>Why is {mlr3spatial} faster when predicting than doing it directly via the spatial packages?</summary>
+  <summary>Why is {mlr3spatial} faster when predicting compared to the native spatial packages?</summary>
   <br>
   {mlr3spatial} makes use of the parallel prediction heuristic within {mlr3}.
   This one makes use of the {future} and {data.table} packages for parallelization and data handling.